smithy-lang/smithy/2.0/_sources/guides/building-models/build-config.rst.txt

         projection will create a subdirectory named after the projection, and the artifacts from the projection, including a ``model.json`` file, will be placed in the directory.
+    * - sources
+      - ``[string]``
+      - Provides a list of relative files or directories that contain the models that are considered the source models of the build.
+When a directory is encountered, all files in the entire directory tree are added as sources.
+Sources are relative to the configuration file.
     * - imports
-      - ``string[]``
+      - ``[string]``
-      - Provides a list of relative imports to combine into a single model.
-        When a directory is encountered, all files and all files within all subdirectories are imported.
-Note that build systems MAY choose to rely on other mechanisms for importing models and forming a composite model.
+      - Provides a list of model files and directories to load when validating and building the model.
+Imports are a local dependency: they are not considered part of model package being built, but are required to build the model package.
+Models added through ``imports`` are not present in the output of the built-in ``sources`` plugin.

-        These imports are used in every projection.
-Note: imports are relative to the configuration file.
+        When a directory is encountered, all files in the entire directory tree are imported.
+Imports defined at the top-level are used in every projection.
+Imports are relative to the configuration file.
     * - projections
       - ``map<string, object>``
       - A map of projection names to projection configurations.